Mikaspike/SalaryPredictions/README.md

 Those lists are used to plot the relationship of each feature with the target variable for our _univariate analysis_.

-**The follwing 1 x 2 plots are to be interpresed as the left, being the distribution of samples on the feature and the right, the dependance of the target variable on the feature.**
+**The follwing 1 x 2 plots are to be interpreted as the left, being the distribution of samples on the feature and the right, the dependance of the target variable on the feature.**

 ![years_Experience](/images/yearsExperience.png)*Years Experience*